 Wake up refreshed and as you are right in the centre of the Glens of Antrim take a visit to the Dark Hedges – an area which was used to film the HBO TV show Game of Thrones.

 Having seen this make your way back to Ballycastle and continue along the coast road stopping at the tiny harbours of Ballintoy, Dunseverick and Portbradden.
 Visit one of the top attractions in Northern Ireland - Carrick-a-Rede Rope Bridge.
 This is not for the faint hearted!
 Continue your journey along the Causeway Coastal Route before reaching the iconic UNESCO site of the Giant's Causeway.
 Leaving the Giant's Causeway behind head into the bustling village of Bushmills, home of the world's Oldest Licensed Whiskey Distillery – where you can enjoy a guided tour and sample a glass of the finished product.
 Tonight you will spend the evening in Bushmills.

 As you continue your journey take in the breathtaking views and stop off at the now-ruined medieval Dunluce Castle.

 From here continue your short journey along the coastline and stop off at the Whiterocks Beach and enjoy a walk or perhaps even try your hand at surfing.
-Tonight you will spend the night in Portrush where you can explore all that this seaside town has to offer, such as: famous golf courses, Barry's amusements, ice-cream parlours and an array of coffee shops and restaurants.
+Tonight you will spend the night in Portrush where you can explore all that this seaside town has to offer, such as: famous golf courses, amusement arcades, ice-cream parlours and an array of coffee shops and restaurants.

 This is now the end of your journey and it is now time to make your way back to your port.